 You can allocate emissions using one of the following methods:

-• By production volume: If the supplier produces multiple products on the same production line, you can allocate emissions based on the proportion of the production volume that your client’s product represents.
+- By production volume: If the supplier produces multiple products on the same production line, you can allocate emissions based on the proportion of the production volume that your company's product represents.

-• By product weight: For more granular allocation, use the weight of the product relative to the total output of the production process.
-For example, if your client’s product weighs 500 grams and the total production batch is 5,000 kilograms, allocate a proportional share of the emissions to your client’s product.
+- By product weight: For more granular allocation, use the weight of the product relative to the total output of the production process.
+For example, if the product weighs 500 grams and the total production batch is 5,000 kilograms, allocate a proportional share of the emissions to the product.

 For transportation emissions, allocate based on the weight or volume of the product within the total shipment.
-For example, if a truck delivers multiple products, emissions can be divided proportionally based on the share of the total cargo weight that your client’s product represents.
+For example, if a truck delivers multiple products, emissions can be divided proportionally based on the share of the total cargo weight that the product represents.

 Review, refine, and collaborate

-Once product-specific carbon footprints have been calculated, review the results with your client to ensure they align with their sustainability goals.
-Identify areas where emissions are particularly high, and work with both your client and their suppliers to explore potential reductions.
+Once product-specific carbon footprints have been calculated, review the results to ensure they align with your company's sustainability goals.
+Identify areas where emissions are particularly high, and work with both your company and your suppliers to explore potential reductions.

 Here are a few ways to engage suppliers in emissions reduction:

-• Collaboration: Encourage suppliers to work with your client on decarbonizing their processes, such as switching to renewable energy, reducing waste, or optimizing transportation routes.
+- Collaboration: Encourage suppliers to decarbonise their processes, such as switching to renewable energy, reducing waste, or optimizing transportation routes.

-• Incentives: Your client can offer incentives like long-term contracts or preferred supplier status to those suppliers that demonstrate progress in reducing their carbon footprint.
+- Incentives: Your company can offer incentives like long-term contracts or preferred supplier status to those suppliers that demonstrate progress in reducing their carbon footprint.

 Summary of steps